Excel-DNA/Tutorials/SpecialTopics/IntelliSenseForVBAFunctions/README.md

   * Argument2 description
   * etc.

-### Function descriptions xml file
+#### Function descriptions xml file
-An alternate way to provide the function information to the IntelliSense add-in is with an xml file next to the workbook or add-in file.
+Another way you can provide the function information to the IntelliSense add-in is with an xml file next to the workbook or add-in file.
 For a workbook with the name 'MyWorkbook.xlsm' the IntelliSense file must be named 'MyWorkbook.intellisense.xml'.

 The contents of the xml file, matching the above example worksheet, would be